Aethese/Switchence/img/README.md

 That's all you have to change to be able to use your own game list and still have the app auto-update on its own!
 But of course if you want a game added you can just ask instead of using your own game list ;)

+## Have any questions? 😊
+Make an issue and ask away!
+I'll help you to the best of my abilities!

 # Copyright notice ⚠
 I do not own **ANY** of these images, I just use them for my non-commercial application!
 Just a warning that you cannot use these images for commercial reasons or anything like that!
 You have been warned!